usnistgov/OSCAL/examples/FedRAMP/readme.md

 The three spreadsheets we used for LOW, MODERATE and HIGH are archived in the `sources` directory.

+Machine made "crude" versions (hot out of the oven; see below for details)

+* `FedRAMP-HIGH-crude.xml`
+* `FedRAMP-MODERATE-crude.xml`
+* `FedRAMP-LOW-crude.xml`

+Each one of these captures the (indicated) spreadsheet data and represents it as an OSCAL profile, calling controls in appropriate SP800-53 baselines or when necessary in the SP800-53 catalog.
+However, this data capture is not yet sufficiently granular in every detail.
+Specific parameter value assignments are not being parsed out and projected, but require hand intervention..

+(Scale of effort for such hand intervention: hours per profile.
+Not weeks or months.
+However, this gets us a profile only as exact and complete as the actual source data warrants.)

+In order to assess the feasibility of this, we have also made a hand-edited version of 'HIGH' (so far) as a demonstration

+* `FedRAMP-HIGH-edited.xml`

+A diff between this file and `FedRAMP` shows exactly where changes have been made.
+Editing 81/434 parameters took a couple of hours to do.
+Note however that a significant number of parameters are not assigned values even in the source data.

+### HTML rendition

+* `pub/FedRAMP-HIGH-edited-rendered.html`

+### Extraction / conversion process

-Before hand-editing, the OSCAL profiles in this subdirectory were produced by extraction from (machine-readable) source data as described in directory `working/FedRAMP`.
+Before hand editing, the OSCAL profiles in this subdirectory were produced by extraction from (machine-readable) source data using logic maintained in directory `working/FedRAMP`.
 The files appearing here as "crude" are very close analogs to the "working" files in that subdirectory (confirm this with a diff or file comparison between any file in this folder, and its corresponding "working" file).

-The files named here as "edited" have been worked by hand; again do a diff with the 'crude' version to see what the edits have been.

-The `pub` directory contains (or will contain) HTML web pages showing the resolved-and-rendered OSCAL data.
-It is populated by applying XProc pipeline `working/lib/XProc/profile-resolve-and-display.xpl` to each of the OSCAL profiles.
-(At time of writing we haven't run it yet: just ask.)
+See `working/FedRAMP` for more info.

+The extraction and conversion process is tuned specifically for these spreadsheets and pulls their data at the maximum possible level of "semantic resolution", at the (spreadsheet) cell level.
+Note that this is *not* a sufficiently high-quality extraction to use "lights out".

+### Special considerations

-Note the profiles make reference to profiles and catalogs stored in the neighbor SP800-53 directory, on which they are dependent.
+Note also the profiles here make reference to profiles and catalogs stored in the neighbor `SP800-53` directory, on which they are dependent.

-Also note that (at least according to Schematron `oscal-profiles-sources.sch`, several of the OSCAL invocations here could be rewritten to exclude rather than include controls (thereby being much more concise).
-The Schematron is able to report which controls should be excluded from such an invocation to the same effect as the include/call element set given here (which was ultimately pulled from the Excel map of controls and subcontrols).
+Also note that (at least according to Schematron `oscal-profiles-sources.sch`), several of the OSCAL invocations in these profiles could be rewritten to exclude rather than include controls.
+In a number of cases, invoking controls by exclusion will be much more concise than the same control set (selection) expressed by inclusion; the Schematron detects and reports on this.